Law fairs can pave the way to a training contract

 Asking about a firm’s annual trainee intake will not impress (you can glean that information from the firm’s website) but enquiring about opportunities for early responsibility or secondments abroad, for example, will.
 By asking consistent questions to all the firms you meet you can compare answers and make a considered decision.
 'Work out what matters to you,' suggests Jenny.
 'Everyone is different and each person has their own criteria for determining which firm is right for them, eg culture, salary, type of work or location.
 If culture is your number one priority, focus your questions on the working environment, collegiality and flexible working to better understand what the working culture is like.'

 4. Look the part of a solicitor at your university law fair

 First impressions count.
-Recruiters need to be able to picture you in the role – polished shoes and a smart appearance can go a long way towards helping them to imagine you in the job.
+Recruiters need to be able to picture you in the role – a smart appearance can go a long way towards helping them to imagine you in the job.
 Waiting your turn to talk to the recruitment team and being polite might sound obvious but with so many excited students buzzing around, a lot of queue jumping occurs.
 Exhibiting patience and good grace will be noted by the team – you’d be surprised how important etiquette is and how much it is looked for and valued by recruiters.

 'It can be difficult for students to stand out at law fairs; there are so many people and firms there, it can be overwhelming,’ says Ince & Co’s graduate recruiter.
 ‘More often than not you’re really only there to gather information.
 We don’t take it personally if people don’t come to talk to us.
 However, there’s a lot to be gained from making the most of the opportunity and speaking to a firm’s representatives.
 It’s nice when people come in for interview and say “I remember meeting you at my university law fair” as it helps establish a rapport.'